Friday, March 18, 2022

 Traditional Italian Bruschetta with Burrata and Tomatoes

-Bring a taste of Italian summer to your table with these fresh and tasty bruschetta topped with delicate Italian burrata cheese, fresh tomatoes and basil.
+Bring a taste of Italian summer to your table with these fresh and tasty bruschetta topped with Italian creamy burrata cheese, fresh tomatoes and basil.
 A must-try recipe, for sure!

 As you may know, bruschetta is the deliciously world-renowned Italian open sandwich (no bread on top), made with a thick slice of grilled bread, traditionally topped with simple fresh tomatoes, flavored with garlic and basil.

-In today's recipe, I'm adding some fresh burrata cheese on top of the bread, to bring a delicate layer of creamy and cheesy indulgence to this Italian masterpiece.
+In today's recipe for this delicious appetizer, I'm adding some fresh and creamy burrata cheese on top of the bread, to bring a delicate layer of creamy and cheesy indulgence to this Italian masterpiece.

-The secret to success when making bruschetta is mainly in the ingredients.
+The secret to success when making bruschetta, given that it's made of a few simple ingredients, is mainly in finding good quality ingredients.

-And you need a great crusty loaf, soft on the inside and crispy on the outside, like a French, Italian or Pugliese loaf.
+And you need a great crusty bread loaf, soft on the inside and crispy on the outside, like a French, Italian or Pugliese loaf, better if hand cut into this slices of bread.

 One more secret: I like to cut the bread in extra thick slices, so that when you grill the bread it will be golden and crunchy on the outside, but still soft on the inside.
 If you were to slice the bread too thin, you'd end up with fully crunchy toast... which is NOT what I look for in my bruschetta.

 Once grilled, brush the bread with a garlic clove.
-I find that the brushing gives enough of a garlicky and spicy flavor to the bread, without over powering the taste of the burrata and tomatoes.
+I find that the brushing gives enough of a garlicky and spicy flavor to the bread, without over powering the taste of the creamy cheese and tomato mixture.

 Here are two other recipes for bruschetta you might like.